OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

 .. example::
    :title: Create a Cloud Optimized GeoTIFF (COG) mosaic from all GeoTIFFs in a folder

+   Because the size of the resulting GeoTIFF will be more than 4 GB, the :co:`drivers/raster/cog BIGTIFF=YES` creation option is used.

    .. code-block:: bash

        gdal raster mosaic --output-format COG --creation-option BIGTIFF=YES *.tif mosaic.tif